 Did you know you could recycle your old eyeglasses?
 I didn’t, until I looked into it.
 (Get it, “looked” into it?
 Ugh.)
 Eyeglasses in good condition are sent to medical missions and international charitable organizations for distribution to the poor in developing nations.
 Lions Clubs and LensCrafters both have recycling programs in place, as do some Walmarts.

 Get a new iPhone every six months like they try to make you think you need to?
 Make sure to recycle or sell that old one.
 There are more than 500 million used cell phones in people’s drawers or in landfills.
 You can either sell it to a company like Gazelle.com or check out RecycleMyCellPhone.org. which refurbishes your phone for reuse or removes the parts and uses them for other phones.
+Alternatively you can use a cell phone trade in comparison site like SellCell.com, that compares 25+ of the key US cell phone buyback companies prices to ensure you get the maximum value for your phone.

 If you have some equipment that is in OK working order, trade it at your local Play It Again Sports to cash or credit towards different gear.